mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/AQICalcGuide.md

 ### I. My algorithm.

 An algorithm is kind of like an essay outline for solving a problem.
-If you’d prefer to look directly at my scripts to see the exact code: [look no further](https://github.com/carsen-c/AJL-Carsen-s-copy/blob/main/Scripts/AQI%20Calc.R)

 #### a.
 Reading the data
 - Check to make sure all data pulls for each sensor are named in a standardized format (should be automatic, if you don’t touch the raw .csv files)